allegheny-college-cmpsc-404-spring-2025/course-materials/CODE_OF_CONDUCT.md

 A unit of work defined as "done" indicates that it:

-- Has undergone _some_ level of bug-testing and assurance of accuracy
+- Has undergone the appropriate level of bug-testing and assurance of accuracy
 - Provides a way to concretely assess its relative success or completeness
 - Conforms to the guidelines/standards in the teams requirements documents
 - Is documented (i.e., a `README` or appropriate inline commenting)